-The VRC's future direction is to continue performing the service areas the agency has identified in an efficient and costeffective manner.
+The VRC's future direction is to continue performing the service areas the agency has identified in an efficient and cost-effective manner.

-Some staff positions that are currently part-time will become full-time positions as Colonial Downs reaches I00 live race days, at which time it will be more cost-effective to hire full-time people versus part-time.
+Some staff positions that are currently part-time may become full-time positions if Colonial Downs reaches I00 live race days, at which time it may be more cost-effective to hire full-time people versus part-time.

-Summary of Potential Impediments to Achievement
+• Summary of Potential Impediments to Achievement

-The VRC currently has a very small staff of only 7 full-time people.
+The VRC currently has a very small staff of only 8 full-time people.
 This means little opportunity for cross-training and limited backup.
-Also, there are very limited opportunities for career advancements.
-Employees that hold two key positions in the agency will be retiring in the near future; the Executive Secretary and the Finance Director.
-The Executive Secretary will retire in September of 2008 and the Finance Director is tentatively set to retire in December of 2008.
-An executive search will begin in the next couple of months to find a replacement for the Executive Secretary.
+Also, there are few opportunities for career advancement within the agency.